 Petition and Notice of Petition

-The next step in the New York eviction process if the tenant fails to leave, pay the overdue rent or comply with the lease provision allegedly violated, is for the landlord to file a Petition from the Housing section of the civil court for the jurisdiction where the property is located.
+The next step in the New York eviction process if the tenant fails to leave, pay the overdue rent or comply with the lease provision allegedly violated, is for the landlord to file a Petition.
+This is done in the Housing section of the civil court for the jurisdiction where the property is located.
 The Petition sets forth the reason for the eviction and the Notice of Petition that is issued by the clerk has the date, time and location of the hearing.

 Service of Petition and Notice of Petition